-Many parents who choose to enroll their students at PAL Academy are looking for solutions to their students' challenges and barriers.
-Over the years our students have attended for many reasons including wanting to be in a smaller school environment and trusting PAL Academy as that school.
+Parents who choose to enroll their students at Pal Academy are looking for solutions to their students' challenges and barriers.
+Over the years parents have enrolled their students for various academic and personal reasons, including wanting them to be in a smaller school environment and trusting PAL Academy as that school.
 Many parents refer family and friends to our school.